 They offer special programs that are tailored to unique individual needs such as: Interim Services For Clients and Clients Referred From The Court Judicial System.

 If you are interested in attending or using one of the services offered by Solstice Counseling Services Corp Solstice Csl and Wellness Center, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance, Military Insurance, Payment Assistance

-Oaks Integrated Care Charles Yates Center is a facility in Lumberton, NJ providing services in and around Burlington County.
+Oaks Integrated Care Charles Yates Center is a rehab program providing services in and around Burlington County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Community Mental Health Center, Couple Family Therapy.

 They offer special programs that are tailored to unique individual needs such as: Children With Serious Emotional Disturbance and Transitional Age Young Adults.